-In situations when personal protective equipment may be limited and a patient is exhibiting the signs of a respiratory disease, consider placing a mask or tissue over the patient's mouth as tolerated.
+In situations when personal protective equipment may be limited and a patient is exhibiting the signs of a respiratory disease,

 26. It is recommended that airborne precautions, in addition to standard precautions, are implemented in the presence of known or suspected infectious agents that are transmitted person-to-person by the airborne route.